rohit-s-murthy/drl-project/README.md

 5. Execute the python publisher: chmod +x pub.py (only the first time in the same folder as pub.py) python pub.py

+If running the above script in a tensorflow virtual environment, might need to do: pip install rospkg catkin_pkg